Last updated on : 30 Nov, 2025

 Understanding these underlying causes can help you prevent and manage pimples effectively.

-Applying an ice cube wrapped in a cloth to the affected area for a few minutes can help constrict the blood vessels and reduce inflammation.
+Applying an ice cube wrapped in a cloth to the affected area for a few minutes can help constrict the blood vessels and reduce local inflammation.
 The cold temperature also numbs the area, making it less painful.

 Avoid harsh soaps or scrubbing too hard, which can irritate the skin and worsen acne.
 Regular cleansing helps remove excess oil, dirt, and dead skin cells that can clog pores.